 The Autism Treatment Center established in Dallas in 1976 when autism was still a largely mysterious developmental disorder.
 In fact, it was such a rarity that 1 in 10,000 children were diagnosed with autism and next to no treatment or therapies being offered.
-With the exponential increase in autism, now 1 in 59, the programs have had to expand and serve more individuals.
-The increase in service has also seen an increase in ATC's budget.
+With the exponential increase in autism, now 1 in 59, an 86% increase in the last decade, the programs have had to expand and serve more individuals.
+More children with autism means more individuals with autism, and a need for more education therapy, residential and vocational programs that help them live as independently as possible.
+The increase in service has also seen an increase in the ATC's budget.
 The ATC is working hard on expanding services to meet this ever growing need but they need your help.

 Anna Hundley is the Executive Director of the Autism Treatment Center, a position she has held since 1982.
 In 1985, Anna was appointed by Texas Governor Mark White to be a founding member of the Texas Autism Task Force, charged with developing the State Plan of services for people with autism.
 Since then, she has been appointed by five consecutive governors to serve on several statewide councils, including the Texas Council on Autism and Pervasive Developmental Disorders where she served as Vice Chair; in 2012, Anna was appointed by Governor Rick Perry to the State Independent Living Council.